kalekdev/uni/semester-1/analysis-1/notes.typ

 $QQ := {m / n | m in Z and n in N}$\
 $NN_0 subset.eq ZZ subset.eq QQ$\

+$QQ$ ist eine sogennante "total geordneter Koerper", da es multipliziert, addiert, subtraiert und dividiert werden kann.

 There are infinite gaps in the number line of rational numbers.
 These can be filled with $RR \\ QQ$ - Irrational numbers, for example $sqrt(2), pi, e$.
+For example: $exists.not s in QQ | s^2 = 2$.

+== Reelen Zahlen
+$
+  RR := "reele Zahl" := "Dedekind Schnitt"\
+  x subset QQ
+$